 Institutional members should immediately report any alleged or apparent retaliation against complainants, witnesses or committee members to the Research Integrity Officer, who shall review the matter and, as necessary, make reasonable and practical efforts to counter potential or actual retaliation and protect and restore the position and reputation of the person against whom the retaliation is directed.

 If relevant, the Deciding Official will evaluate and determine whether the complainant, witnesses, and/or committee members involved in a Research Misconduct process acted in good faith in regard to the allegations of research misconduct.
-If not, the Deciding Official will determine whether any administrative action should be taken against that individual.
+If not, the Deciding Official will determine whether any administrative action should be taken against the individual(s) believed to have not acted in good faith .

 Respondent